Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This simple mixed berry smoothie recipe is healthy, creamy, totally delicious, and has no added sugar!
-Naturally sweetened and full of antioxidants, this refreshing drink makes the perfect quick breakfast or afternoon snack.
+Learn how to make my super easy, mixed berry smoothie recipe without yogurt!
+It’s healthy, creamy, totally delicious, and has no added sugar!
+Naturally sweetened and full of nutrients, this refreshing drink is ideal for anyone who is looking for a perfect quick breakfast or afternoon snack.
 All you need is 2 ingredients and 5 minutes and you’ll have this easy smoothie ready in no time!

 I love whole fruit juices and smoothies.
-I also love that smoothies made with fruit don’t really need any additional / added sugar – because fruit is already so naturally sweet!
+I also love that smoothies made with fruit don’t really need any added sugar – because fruit is already so naturally sweet!

-Smoothies are also an easy way to get your daily servings of fruits and vegetables – it’s like a little mini-meal when made correctly.
-And this healthy mixed berry smoothie is no exception!
-It’s one of those simple smoothie recipes that’s super customizable and totally satisfying too!
+I will often make smoothies as an easy way to get my daily servings of fruits and vegetables – it’s like a little mini-meal when made correctly.

 Latest Recipe Video!